bootdotdev/blog/content/backend/best-backend-bootcamps.md

 ### Style:

 You’ll get 100+ hours of instructor-led training, but a lot of this will be self-paced work.
-You should expect to spend nearly 700 hours of on-demand self learning and 250 hours in Cloud Labs.
+You should expect to spend nearly 700 hours of on-demand self-learning and 250 hours in Cloud Labs.
 Overall, there are 50 assignments and 12 projects, plus your Capstone project at the end.

 ### Price: